-Residents of Arcadia is a watchable yet uneven movie about immigration and the internet that suffers under the weight of its disparate themes and ideas.
+Residents of Arcadia is a watchable yet uneven film about immigration and the internet that suffers under the weight of its disparate themes and ideas.

-NOTE: This review spoils a twist that occurs at around the fifteen-minute mark.
+NOTE: This review of Residents of Arcadia spoils a twist that occurs at around the fifteen-minute mark.
 It sets up the rest of the film and therefore must be discussed to give the movie a fair shake.

 The internet is a tricky thing to depict on film, since it’s all just pixels and data you’re stuck either showing a bunch of laptop and cell phone screens (a supremely uncinematic choice) or coming up with some gimmick that is often more distracting than it is engaging (think of the floating text messages in BBC’s Sherlock).
 In fact, it seems that the best way to tackle the subject, done best in Fincher’s The Social Network, is to not show the internet at all, and instead focus on how it affects how we navigate the world and the relationships with the people in it.
 Residents of Arcadia, the debut feature of writer-director Dom Cutrupi, simultaneously sidesteps several common pitfalls of the internet film and succumbs to more than a few clichés.
 Leading to a film that’s more interesting in theory than it is in execution.